 Gold Mining in Florida: Ruck's Pit in Fort Drum Crystal Mine

 From a distance, it doesn’t look like much.
-Tall, grayish rock piles, maybe forty-feet-long stand next to each other at the edge of a grassy field.
+Tall, grayish rock piles, maybe 40 feet long, stand next to each other at the edge of a grassy field.
 But get up close, catch the light just right, and you’ll see that they glitter with golden treasures.
 And if you’re lucky – which is pretty much a guarantee – you’ll be taking them home by the bucket-load.

 Ruck’s Pit is the only known place in the world to find such fossils, which geologists estimate at over 1.5 million years old.